Tech-i-s/techis-python-7days/assignment-pack/readme.md

 ### Submission Guidelines

+- Please create a `.ipynb` file with the answers
+    - Please name the file in this format:
+        - `firstname-lastname-py10-assignemt.ipynb`

-- Please create a `.ipynb` file with the answers and submit it in on Slack or email it to raghavendra@techis.io
+- Submit it in on Slack or email it to raghavendra@techis.io

 - Please make sure your code is organized and commented well
     - read the [Variable-Naming-Guide](Variable-Naming-Guide.pdf) to get guidance on how to name your variables

-- Please name the file in this format:
+- Please use custom variable naming system in your assignment submission
-    - `firstname-lastname-py10-assignemt.ipynb`
+    - do not copy the solution, use as a template to guide you

 ***